yamadapc/mocha-inline/README.md

 **This is not implemented yet**

-There's something important this little package should provides An utility for removing those test blocks from your code.
+There's something important this little package should provide: an utility for removing those test blocks from your code.
 This is for browser people, who don't want test blocks to be shipped to clients.